pytexas/2025/docs/schedule/index.md

 | 05:45&nbsp;PM      |                                                                                                   Walk to Networking Event                                                                                                   |
 | 06:00&nbsp;PM      |                                                                                                   Networking Event Starts                                                                                                    |
 | 09:00&nbsp;PM      |                                                                                                    Networking Event Ends                                                                                                     |

+[^1]: Our speaker traveled to Austin, but became ill upon arrival.
+In order to allow him to present, he will join the Discord Stage from his hotel room and present his talk.
+Due to this, the talk wont be streamed to YouTube and won't have any live captions.

 ## Sunday